pnnl/ML4AlgComb/mheight_function/README.md

 ## References

 \[1\] Gaetz, Christian, and Yibo Gao.
-"On the minimal power of $ q $ in a Kazhdan-Lusztig polynomial." arXiv preprint arXiv:2303.13695 (2023).
+"On the minimal power of $q$ in a Kazhdan-Lusztig polynomial." arXiv preprint arXiv:2303.13695 (2023).

 \[2\] Billey, Sara, and Alexander Postnikov.
 "Smoothness of Schubert varieties via patterns in root subsystems."
 Advances in Applied Mathematics 34.3 (2005): 447-466.